mdefenders/mevac/README.md

 # mEvac

-Simple script to migrate some social network post dumps to Mastodon
+Simple script to migrate social networks post dumps to Mastodon Currentli supported networks:
+- Facebook

 # Introduction

 Mastodon doesn't provide any content migration tool.
 The explanation is - developers wouldn't like to overload the Fediverse with traffic of imported content.
-I appreciate this decision,it makes logical sense.
+I appreciate this decision, it makes logical sense.
 However, the migration may be useful for particular cases.
-For example, I would like to move a historical archive of my content from FB&X to my own, self-hosted Mastodon instance-based dedicated accounts.
+For example, I would like to move a historical archive of my content from Facebook and Twitter to my own, self-hosted Mastodon instance-based dedicated accounts.

 # Features